5n00py/SmartCommit/README.md

 The script generates an AI enhanced commit message based on the diffs of your staged changes, reducing the manual effort involved in crafting meaningful commit descriptions.
+By default, after running the script within a repository, a preview of the AI-generated commit message is displayed.
+You are then presented with the options:

+1. To continue with the current commit message.
+2. To regenerate a new commit message.
+3. To abort the commit process altogether.

-The generated message is used as a template for the `git commit` command, allowing you to review and edit the auto-generated message before finalizing it.
+If you choose to continue, the generated message is used as a template for the `git commit` command, allowing you to review and further customize the message if needed before finalizing it.

+For quick commits, you can use the `-q` or `--quick` options to skip the preview and commit directly with the AI-generated message.

 ## Prerequisites